derrley/yamlicious/README.rst

 ====================

 A configuration file specified in Yamlicious *is just YAML*.
-In fact, nothing stops you from parsing a Yamlicious file with any YAML library (unlike other solutions, which use template languages on top of YAML.).
+In fact, nothing stops you from parsing a Yamlicious file with any YAML library.
 This can be useful for searching, cleaning, or editing (with syntax highlighting) the file.

 Environment Variable Subtitution
 ---------------------------------